isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 The structural component of a SEM model includes the regression paths that specify the hypothesized causal relations among the latent variables.
 SEM is CFA, but it adds regression paths that specify hypothesized causal relations between the latent variables, which is called the structural component of the model.

-# Chapter 9: Item Response Theory
+# Chapter 9 Abstract "Item Response Theory":

 Item response theory is a measurement theory and advanced modeling approach that allows estimating latent variables as the common variance from multiple items, and how the items relate to the construct (latent variable).
 IRT holds promise to enable the development of briefer assessments, including short forms and adaptive assessments, that have strong reliability and validity.